ptrpl4/GitBookWiki/programming/js/js.md

 ### Primitive types

-JavaScript types can be divided into two categories: primitive types and object types. \
-Primitive types include `numbers`, `strings` of text (known as strings), and `Boolean` truth values (known as booleans).

-The special JavaScript values `null` and `undefined` are primitive values, but they are not numbers, strings, or booleans. undefined to represent a system-level, unexpected, or error- like absence of value and null to represent a program-level, normal, or expected absence of value.

 Any JavaScript value that is not a number, a string, a boolean, a symbol, null, or undefined is an object.
+Primitive types are immutable, object types are mutable.

+Technically, it is only  JavaScript objects that have methods.
+But numbers, strings, boolean, and  symbol values behave as if they have methods.

-#### Numbers, boolean, null, undefined
+#### Numb, bool, null, undefined

 ```javascript
 // JavaScript supports several types of values